calebstein1/simplang/README.md

 # Simplang

-Simplang is a simple and lightweight interpreted scripting language with an assembly-like syntax.
+Simplang is a simple and lightweight, dynamically-typed interpreted scripting language meant to teach the basic concepts of logic and control-flow to beginning programmers without the cognitive overhead of trying to learn a general-purpose language.

-Simplang supports dynamic typing, 64-bit signed integers, string literals, user input, the four main arithmetic operations, increment/decrement, if statements (with nesting support), and do-while loops (with nested loop support).
+Official course coming soon to [simplang.dev](https://simplang.dev)

 See the new official VSCode plugin [here](https://github.com/calebstein1/simplang-code)!